fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 Note that the information about a voting process and `app_hash` is not stored in the current block, because this part of metadata is not known to proposer at time of block creation and becomes available only after successful voting.
 That's why `app_hash` and voting information for the current block are stored in the next block (and become available outside TM Core only upon the next block commit).

 Blocks play the key role in the App (as well as in any application using the blockchain approach) because:
-* Grouping transactions dramatically improves the distributed system performance by reducing the storage and computational overhead per transaction: all metadata are associated with blocks and all nodes' hashes and signatures are applied to blocks.
+* Grouping transactions together dramatically improves the distributed system performance by reducing the storage and computational overhead per transaction: all metadata are associated with blocks and all nodes' hashes and signatures are applied to blocks.
 Transactions are just stored inside blocks.
 * Block `height` is a primary identifier of a specific state version.
 All non-transactional queries to the State machine (like `get` operations) should refer to a particular `height`.
 * Blocks can be empty i. e. contain no transactions.
 By committing empty blocks, the TM Core might maintain the freshness of the state without creating new transactions and burdening the State machine.